DOCT-Y/TidyDicom/README.md

 {
     "in_dir": "C:\\Users\\J\\Desktop\\mess",
     "out_dir": "C:\\Users\\J\\Desktop\\clean",
-    "fast": false
+    "copy_or_cut": "copy",
+    "custom_file":"custom",
+    "batch_size":2000
 }
 ```

-If `fast` is `true`, it means the dicom files are all located in the leaf nodes of `in_dir` directory tree and all files in the last branch are of the same `SeriesInstanceUID`.
-While tidying up, the program will only read the first file and the whole folder will be move to the new place.
+The `in_dir` is the root folder of your unsorted DICOM files.
+The `out_dir` is the root folder of your sorted DICOM files. `copy_or_cut` defines the method when moving the files, by either `shutil.copy` or `shutil.move`. `custom_file` is the filename of the custom.py.
+You can write different custom files (e.g., 'custom_a' for 'custom_a.py', 'custom_b' for 'custom_b.py) to handle different DICOMs. `batch_size` is the number of files processed in one batch.

 ### Run

 Run the `main.py` and the program will start to work.
+The terminal will display the process bar batch by batch.
+When any error occurs, a 'failures.csv' will be stored in `out_dir` logging the filepath and error information.

 ## Embeddable Version